CANADA STOCKS-Futures point to higher open as oil prices edge up

-June 16 Stock futures pointed to a higher opening for Canada's main stock index on Friday after oil prices rebounded from 2017 lows.
+June 16 (Reuters) - Stock futures pointed to a higher opening for Canada's main stock index on Friday after oil prices rebounded from 2017 lows.

 September futures on the S&P TSX index were up 0.07 percent at 7:15 a.m.
 ET.